 The STARS Virginia Boucher Distinguished ILL (Interlibrary Loan) Librarian Award is an annual award consisting of $2,000, sponsored by OCLC, and a citation.
-It recognizes an individual for outstanding professional achievement, leadership, and contributions to interlibrary loan and document delivery through recent publication of significant professional literature, participation in professional associations, and/or innovative approaches to practice in individual libraries.
+It recognizes an individual for outstanding professional achievement, leadership, and contributions to interlibrary loan and document delivery.

-The candidate must have been employed in a library and held some responsibility for his or her institution’s ILL, document delivery, or resource sharing services at the time the contributions be honored was made.
-Contributions supporting a nomination must have occurred during the last two years prior to the nomination deadline.
+The candidate must have been employed in a library and held some responsibility for their institution’s ILL, document delivery, or resource sharing services at the time the contributions being honored were made.
+Contributions supporting a nomination must have occurred within two years preceding the nomination deadline.
 The candidate’s achievement must be demonstrated in at least one of the following areas:

-- Planning and implementing an innovative or pioneering approach to ILL/document delivery service that is recognized as a model on a regional or national level.
+- Planning and implementing an innovative or creative approach to ILL/document delivery services that is recognized as a model on a regional or national level.

 - Notable publication, such as an article, book, or conference paper, which is deemed significant in the literature of the field, and was published in the two years prior to the candidate’s nomination.

-- A record of sustained, recognized, and exceptional participation in regional, national, or international associations devoted to the promotion of ILL/document delivery in a library environment.
+- A record of sustained, recognized, and exceptional participation in regional, national, or international associations that address the interests of librarians and library staff involved in ILL/document delivery.

 *Monetary award amounts are subject to change without notice and are contingent upon donor funding supplied at the time the award is presented.